VictorRancesCode/json_to_form/README.md

 * decorations(Type Map) to add decoration (TextInput,Input, Password, Email or TextArea)
 * buttonSave(Type Widget) (not RaisedButton problem in onClick)
 * actionSave(Type Function) the function is called when you click on the widget buttonSave
+* autovalidateMode(Type AutovalidateMode) validation type of the form (autovalidate  @Deprecated) use this instead

 ### Form
 Create Form String